Seahawks Frank Clark tweets, deletes post disparaging female reporter

 — Frank Clark (@TheRealFrankC_) May 10, 2017

-What prompted Clark’s outburst is unclear, but Weiner wrote a story last week with Greg Hardy, the aftermath of his domestic violence case and his attempted comeback, as well as the checkered histories of some of the players taken in the NFL draft.
+What prompted Clark’s outburst is unclear, but Weiner wrote a story last week on Greg Hardy, the aftermath of his domestic violence case and his attempted comeback, as well as the checkered histories of some of the players taken in the NFL draft.

-Clark was not mentioned in the story, but Weiner did link to a story she wrote about Clark and his own history of domestic violence two years ago, after Seattle took the former Michigan product in the second round.
-Weiner tweeted it’s the only thing she’s written about Clark.
+Clark was not mentioned in the story, but Weiner linked to a story she wrote about Clark and his history of domestic violence two years ago, after Seattle took the former Michigan product in the second round.
+Weiner tweeted it’s the only thing she has written about Clark.

 In the story, Weiner wrote about her disappointment with the Seahawks for drafting Clark, especially after coach Pete Carroll and general manager John Schneider had previously said they would “never, ever” draft a player who’d struck a woman.